Redwood County Poor Farm: Location

 However, it was at this meeting in 1907 that the board passed a resolution by unanimous vote to purchase land to build a new home for the county poor.
 On July 24, 1907, Redwood County purchased twenty five and three quarters acres for three thousand dollars.
-It wasn’t until a Special Session convening on June 2, 1908 that the County Board accepted a bid of sixteen thousand four hundred fifty dollars for the construction of a county home.
-Here, records conflict; the Spanish-style home was open for “inmates” either on November 1908 or September 1909.
+It wasn't until a Special Session convening on June 2, 1908, that the County Board accepted a bid of sixteen thousand four hundred fifty dollars for the construction of a county home.
+Here, records conflict; the Spanish-style home was open for “inmates” either in November 1908 or September 1909.
 Ole Bollum became the first superintendent of the site in 1912 when he moved into the home with his wife and two children.
 “It was general practice to keep horses, cows, and chickens, and carry on General Farming” including having a large garden.
 The home itself could house approximately ten to fifteen “inmates”.